 Confirmation bias is the only reason why these services still exist.
 People want to think they’re right, and logo counters are, above all else, the research equivalent of “yes men”.

 It used to be that sponsors sought evidence that confirmed they were doing well.
 Now, those sponsors are accountable across multiple marketing objectives and have mostly realised that counting logos has nothing to do with their actual results.
 So what happened?
 The logo counters started working for properties, convincing them that the sponsors need this information to demonstrate that all those “logos on things” littering their crap proposals are actually worth something.
-They charge the rightsholders lots of money, issue some worthless “valuation certificate” that sponsors take no notice of whatsoever.
+They charge the rightsholders lots of money, and issue some worthless “valuation certificate” that sponsors take no notice of whatsoever.